31 Altitude Definitions & Measurement

 - An airplane is flying at a pressure altitude of 10,000 ft where the outside air temperature is -10oF.
 What is the corresponding density altitude?

-- An ERAU aircraft is preparing to take off from Daytona Beach (identifier KDAB) in the summer where the outside air temperature is 95oF.
-What is the approximate density altitude and why does the pilot need to know this?
+- An ERAU aircraft is preparing to take off from Daytona Beach (identifier KDAB) in the summer, where the outside air temperature is 95oF.
+What is the approximate density altitude, and why must the pilot know this?

 - If a pilot wants to estimate the approximate value of density altitude before takeoff, explain how that should be done using the cockpit instruments.

-- When an aircraft flying from an area of warmer air into an area with colder air, how will reading on the altimeter change and why?
+- When an aircraft flies from warmer air into an area with colder air, how will the reading on the altimeter change, and why?

 - A pilot notices that the altimeter in the cockpit reads -200 ft when set to 29.92 inches of Hg.
 Under what circumstances could this occur?